viniolt/Homerwork-Helper-1.4/README.md

 [Make sure you have pip installed](https://phoenixnap.com/kb/install-pip-windows)

-Install the required libraries with $ pip install pypdf2 openai python-docx
+Install the required libraries with `pip install pypdf2 openai python-docx`

-Enter your OpenAI API key OpenAI(api_key='').
+Enter your OpenAI API key `OpenAI(api_key='')`.

-Set the GPT model you want to use (MODEL).

 Choose the file (image, PDF, or DOCX) through the file selection window.

-Run the script to get a detailed response based on your query, utilizing the text and/or image provided. ($ python3 proto.py)
+Run the script to get a detailed response based on your query, utilizing the text and/or image provided. `python3 proto.py`

 # Upcoming Features: